ACI Chapter Guide

 In cases where chapters work with organizations where concrete problems and desirable practices are considered, care should be taken to avoid conflict with the work and recommendations of ACI technical committees.
 It must be emphasized that no inference can be made of any national status or acceptance of chapter committee reports.
 It is desirable for such committees to be active at the local level as long as it is made clear that they are speaking for the chapter and not for ACI.
 Suggestions and recommendations resulting from such committee work should be passed on to the ACI technical committee with expertise in the same topic for possible incorporation into their technical documents.

-Technical publications of the Institute such as standards, journals, and symposium publications are developed through the efforts of individuals and committees utilizing careful review procedures under the direction of ACI’s Technical Activities Committee (TAC).
+Technical publications of the Institute such as standards, journals, and symposium publications are developed through the efforts of individuals and committees using careful review procedures under the direction of ACI’s Technical Activities Committee (TAC).
 Chapters may publish technical information to meet local needs due to local conditions or lack of published ACI information.
-Chapter technical publications must meet the same criteria for high quality as set for ACI technical publications and must be written in such a way so as to not be confused with, nor conflict with, other ACI documents.
+Chapter technical publications must meet the same criteria for high quality as set for ACI technical publications and must be written in such a way to not be confused with, or conflict with, other ACI documents.

 A chapter may not establish a Standard Recommended Practice.
 This type of publication is the responsibility of ACI.